 Baker was drafted into the United States Army at 19 and served 2 years from 1970 to 1972.
-He was stationed as a medic in San Francisco at the beginning of the gay rights movement, and lived there as an openly gay man.
-After his honorable discharge from the military, he worked on the first marijuana legalisation initiative in 1972, and was taught to sew by his fellow activist Mary Dunn.
+He was stationed as a medic in San Francisco at the beginning of the gay rights movement and lived there as an openly gay man.
+After his honourable discharge from the military, he worked on the first marijuana legalisation initiative in 1972 and was taught to sew by his fellow activist Mary Dunn.

 Drag and Sisters of Perpetual Indulgence

 Cleve Jones, the activist and author of “When We Rise,” first met Baker in the 1970s.
 The two remained friends and collaborators for the rest of Baker’s life.
 “When Gilbert was in drag, like all queens, he sparkled, he was mischievous, defiant and yet motherly in some strange way.”
 Extravagance and gender-creative dressing was long a part of Baker’s life, going back to his childhood when he was caught dressing in his Aunt’s dresses.